LS-MicroFrontEnd/Docs.LS.Github/README.md

 ```
 git checkout -b "name brach"
 ```
+- (whitout "" the url)
-(when is the first branch, the name is main)
+- (when is the first branch, the name is main)
 More info:
 [Check Out tutorils](https://www.atlassian.com/es/git/tutorials/using-branches/git-checkout)